golang-leipzig/golang-leipzig.github.io/content/posts/meetup-22-wrapup.md

-We had a great presentation by [Moritz Eckert](https://twitter.com/m1ghtymo) from [edgeless systems](https://edgeless.systems) about Confidential Computing with Go, and especially [ego.dev](https://ego.dev), a modified Go compiler and additional tooling which allow you to run code within a trusted execution environment, e.g. using [Intel® SGX enclaves](https://en.wikipedia.org/wiki/Software_Guard_Extensions) with zero code changes.
+We had a great presentation by [Moritz Eckert](https://twitter.com/m1ghtymo) from [edgeless systems](https://edgeless.systems) about Confidential Computing with Go, and especially [ego.dev](https://ego.dev), a modified Go compiler and additional tooling which allows you to run code within a trusted execution environment like [Intel® SGX enclaves](https://en.wikipedia.org/wiki/Software_Guard_Extensions) with zero code changes.